usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures for IoT device systems review and maintenance following trigger events.

 Policies and procedures provide the details necessary to implement management and operational controls for required IoT device systems review and maintenance according to organizationally-defined frequency and/or established trigger events.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**